-Students taking DSST exams will be granted credit in accordance with the American Council on Education (ACE) recommendations and with approval of the registrar, the appropriate department chair, and, if seeking to fulfill a Constellation LVC requirement, approval of the assistant dean and director of Constellation LVC.
+Students taking DSST exams will be granted credit in accordance with the American Council on Education (ACE) recommendations and with approval of the registrar, the appropriate department chair, and, if seeking to fulfill a Constellation LVC requirement, approval of the director of Constellation LVC.
 ACE recommends credit for a minimum score of 400 on a 200–500 scale.

 Lebanon Valley College values the IB Diploma Program and its curriculum that develops sophisticated, critical thinking, intercultural competence, and respect for diversity.
 We welcome applications from IB students.

 Credit for appropriate courses will be granted to entering students who achieve scores of 5, 6, or 7 on International Baccalaureate individual subject examinations.
 For each Higher-Level subject, 6–8 credits will be granted; for each Standard-Level subject, 3–4 credits will be granted.
 Three elective credits will also be granted for grades of C or better on the Theory of Knowledge and Extended Essay components.